ArPiRobot/arpirobot.github.io/docs/setup/devsetup.md

 ### macOS
 Download the `.zip` macOS packages (see [downloads page](../downloads.md)).
 Extract the zip files and move the resulting `.app` files to the `Applications` folder.
 Each app comes with its own Java runtime.

+### Ubuntu Linux
+A `.deb` package has been provided for Ubuntu.
+It has been tested on the latest LTS release.
+While not gaurenteed it should still work on other ubuntu releases or other distros that use deb packages.

 ### Other
 This method will work on any platform where Java is available (Linux, *BSD, Windows, macOS, etc).
-First install Java 11+.
+First install Java 11 (or newer).
 Then download the `.jar` files (see [downloads page](../downloads.md)).
 Most of the time, if Java is installed, double clicking the `.jar` file will run the program.
 If not, the command below can be used

 ```
 java -jar /full/path/to/jar/file.jar
 ```

 Note: For *BSD users the drive station does not include a build of the required native library.
 You will have to build it yourself.
+The only platforms that have builtin support are: Windows (32-bit), Windows (64-bit), Linux (64-bit), macOS (64-bit).